Ever wonder what Olivas Links would look like after a nuclear attack?

 One positive thing to note is that the greens here are pretty nicely conditioned.
 They are the one area the Victoria greenskeepers can seem to get right, and it does help to have good greens to putt on.
 The bunkers were packed firm because of the dampness, so I couldn’t really get a good gauge on how well those normally play.

 It’s actually a shame that Victoria is not able to maintain any kind of decent conditions because it’s a pretty decent layout.
 It reminded me a lot of Olivas Links in Ventura.
-They are both kind of forgiving links style designs.
-Not a lot of trouble to get into on either course.
+They are both kind of forgiving, yet interesting-enough links style designs.
 The greens at Olivas feature more undulation than Victoria, where the breaks are much more subtle.
 They are there, though, and more severe than meets the eye, so you do have to pay attention on putts.

 The fact that Victoria is right next to the busy 405 freeway doesn’t really help the “atmosphere” at the course much either, but it would be an enjoyable layout if the conditioning was better.
 But like Brookside last week, Victoria is a course that still gets plenty of play no matter what.
 It’s a relatively inexpensive, easy-to-get-to, County-owned course, so it is what is and I wouldn’t ever expect it to be great.